41AnkitBisht/trello-clone/README.md

 # Trello Clone

 This project was made using create-react-app.
+Deployed : https://trellosboard-clone.netlify.app/

 ## Available Scripts